 When to Expect Your Images

 As soon as possible after your session is complete, we will begin the editing process.
-Unless we have a holiday closure, you can expect to receive your photos between 2 and 3 weeks after your session.
+Unless we have a holiday closure, you can expect to receive your engagement photos between 2 and 3 weeks after your session.
 While you wait, be on the look out for a few sneak peeks on Facebook and Instagram.
-One we are completely done editing, we will schedule your Design Session.